Donald Trump Jr. Claims ‘Stupid’ CNN Is Worse For Democracy Than Russia Election Interference

 As The Inquisitr previously reported, Trump allegedly fired his head of intelligence, Joseph Mcquire, for releasing information about Russian interference.
 Reports indicate that Trump was upset that the information could be used as fodder for the Democrats against him in the upcoming election.

-Newly appointed National Security Adviser Robert O’Brien said that while he hasn’t read the briefings, he isn’t aware of any activity on the Kremlin’s part to get Trump re-elected.
-He expressed that he wasn’t surprised, however, to hear reports that Russia was also working to interfere in the Bernie Sanders 2020 campaign.
+Newly appointed National Security Adviser Robert O’Brien said that — while he hasn’t read the briefings — he isn’t aware of any activity on the Kremlin’s part to get Trump re-elected.
+He expressed that he wasn’t surprised, however, to hear reports that Russia was also working to interfere in Bernie Sanders’ 2020 campaign.